Holidays and Short Breaks in the UK by Sawday's

-With our collection of hotels, holiday cottages, inns, and B&Bs, you can get beyond the old cliches of wild Scotland, misty Wales, quiet England and the Emerald Isle, to discover something more.
-It might not be far-flung, but the right holiday in Britain can be a whole new world.
+With our collection of hotels, B&Bs, inns and holiday cottages in the UK, you can get beyond the old cliches of wild Scotland, misty Wales, quiet England and the Emerald Isle, to discover something more.
+It might not be far-flung, but the right holiday here can be a whole new world.

 Special places to stay in the UK

 Choose from farmhouse holiday cottages in the countryside, elegant hotels in vibrant cities, welcoming bed and breakfasts for all the family, and inns with cosy fires and great ale.

 Choose to stay on gorgeous coastline with views of the sea, a romantic getaway for you and your special someone, bring the dog along for a weekend of walking in the countryside, or take a well-deserved break for some quality time as a family.